 Even small tumors of the eyelids or skin around the eye can pose particularly difficult challenges.
 More than just a cosmetic issue, the removal of these tumors around the eye can lead to functional problems (poor draining of tears, distortion of the eyelid margins, and improper opening and closing of the lids) unless the wounds are adequately addressed and reconstructed.
 In such cases, the expertise of an oculoplastic surgeon (a plastic surgeon with specialized training in surgery around the eyes) can be essential.

 At the time of consultation, we will examine you and assess these issues with you.
 We work with several excellent and experienced plastic surgeons and can recommend their services if we feel it may be appropriate.
-In some cases, if we anticipate this before your consultation, we can arrange for you to meet with Dr. O'Quinn and the plastic surgeon on the same day at South Texas Skin Cancer Center.
+In some cases, if we anticipate this before your consultation, we can arrange for you to meet with Drs.
+O'Quinn or Owen and the plastic surgeon on the same day at South Texas Skin Cancer Center.

 For smaller and more straightforward skin cancers, the Mohs procedure can be performed at South Texas Skin Cancer Center, and the plastic surgeon can perform the reconstruction immediately following in the South Texas Ambulatory Surgery Center in the same building.
 Larger tumors may require the reconstruction to be performed on the following day at the South Texas Ambulatory Surgery Center so that we are sure that we have plenty of time to address both cancer removal and wound reconstruction.